JMU Leads the Way with Flexible Course Evaluations

 For the kinesiology course, which was a combined lab and lecture, Donna configured “triggers” within Blue to streamline the process.
 Donna’s work simplified what could have been a complex online process, with multiple instructors for two different types of classroom experiences in one course.

-Donna wants JMU instructors to know “they don’t have to stay in the ‘Blue box’ – they can adapt the tool to their own needs,” a lesson that the worldwide community of Blue administrators learned by attending Donna’s online talk.
+Donna wants JMU departments to know “they don’t have to stay in the ‘Blue box’ – they can adapt the tool to their own needs,” a lesson that the worldwide community of Blue administrators learned by attending Donna’s online talk.

 At JMU, Blue is integrated into Canvas and MyMadison as “Course Evaluation Task” for students, faculty and staff.